How Assay scores market microstructure integrity

 Weights reflect relative importance to the buyer use case: volume authenticity carries the highest weight because wash trading is the single signal most likely to mislead a listing decision, and the metrics in this dimension are the hardest for an exchange to game.

-The eleven metrics
+The ten metrics

 Each metric is specified below with its question, rationale, inputs, score mapping, and cost-to-replicate analysis.
 Metrics are computed independently for each (exchange, pair, day) combination.
 Where a metric is not applicable to a venue, it is marked as not applicable and excluded from dimension aggregation.